jbloomlab/dms_tools2/docs/dms2_logoplot.rst

 If you run it using ``--diffsel`` to specify the input file, then the plot will visualize :ref:`diffsel`.
 An example of the type of plot created for :ref:`diffsel` is shown in the `Doud2017 example`_.

+If you run it using ``--fracsurvive`` to specify the input file, then the plot will visualize the :ref:`fracsurvive` for each mutation.

 .. _logoplot_commandlineusage:

 Command-line usage